King of England during the American Revolution.

 KING GEORGE III.

-Document written in which the American colonists explain their reasons for wanting to separate/break-up from Great-Britain
+Document written by the American colonists to explain why they wanted to separate from Great-Britain.

 DECLARATION OF INDEPENDENCE